 My short but colourful time as a Miner at Geevor.
 By Gary Parrott.

 I had left a position of herdsman on a 150 cow herd due to good old Maggie introducing milk quotas and killing the industry over night.
-The owner could not keep me on salary, I could not work for agriculture rates, hence I took the plunge into mining.
+The owner could not keep me on salary, I could not work for agriculture rates.
+So I took the plunge into mining.
 Cornish Miners Memories 5

 Two or three of the older miners chuckled but I though this has got to be better than timbering.
-The following morning I heard the Shift boss call me, “Nic said you fancy having ago at the Grizzly’s” and that was it off down the shaft to meet up with Nic and to learn the ropes, prior to starting Nic took me to meet “AJ” who ran the 1500 level Grizzly, it looked damn scary.
+The following morning I heard the Shift boss call me, “Nic said you fancy having ago at the Grizzly’s” That was it off down the shaft to meet up with Nic and to learn the ropes.
+Prior to starting Nic took me to meet “AJ” who ran the 1500 level Grizzly, it looked damn scary.

 Anyhow, the role of the subincline Geevor Grizzly man was as follows.

 Take the men up and down the incline to and from there place of work.
 Transport materials and explosives to the incline levels.
 Keep 1600, 1700 and 1800 levels grizzly’s clear.
 Run the ore shoots onto the conveyor 1600, 1700, 1800 and 1900 into the skip shaft.

 After learning all the bell calls for the incline buggy, I was away and soon became skilled at moving locos up and down levels.
 Keeping the Grizzly’s clear though was a battle, the two of us worked together to start with.
 Once Nic knew I was safe we would just meet up when a grizzly needed two of us.
 Using 15lb big hit or sledge hammer to smash the rocks on the grizzly soon boosted your muscles.
 Cornish Miners Memories 5